poiyomi/PoiyomiDocs/docs/general/substance-painter.md

 To ensure you are using whichever one you prefer, click `Window -> Views -> Shading settings` from the Menu Bar in Substance Painter.

 Most, if not all Shaders in Substance Painter, should work when previewing the Material.
 However, if you plan to use `Opacity` to control levels of transparency, choose a version that supports it.
-If you are painting areas for things such as Glass, you would want to use something like `pbr-metal-rough-with-alpha-blending` or similar. *In Substance Painter v9.1.0 and newer versions, `asm-metal-rough` added support for transparency, which can be enabled in the Shading settings by toggling `Enable alpha test` or `Enable alpha blending`.*
+If you are painting areas for things such as Glass, you would want to use something like `pbr-metal-rough-with-alpha-blending` or similar. *In Substance Painter v9.1.0 and newer versions, `asm-metal-rough` added support for transparency, which can be enabled in the Shading settings by toggling `Enable alpha test` or `Enable alpha blending` (incompatible with Subsurface Scattering).*

 ## Export Presets

-:::info Updated for 10.0!
-The Export templates have been redesigned to take advantage of Substance Painter's features.
-Please carefully read on how to use them!
+:::warning All Export Templates Updated to 10.0 Workflow The Export templates have been redesigned to take advantage of Substance Painter's features.
+Please read carefully as the complete workflow has been overhauled!
 :::

 To use these presets, download them and add them to your substance project either by navigating to `File -> Import Resources` and adding them, or dragging them onto the shelf (which will open the same interface with the presets pre-selected)